Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ### ChoiceList <a name="polaris-choicelist"></a>

 The `title` prop is now required.
-If you want the title to be visually hidden set a `title` for screen-readers and set `titleHidden` to hide it from view.
+If you want the title to be visually hidden, set a `title` for screen-readers and set `titleHidden` to hide it from view.

 ```jsx
 // old